Crecket/nodejs-end-to-end/README.md

 A simple (And probably insecure) attempt at end-to-end encryption using Javscript and NodeJS

 ## Requirements
+- node.js
 - npm
-- bower
+- bower - npm install -g bower
-- node.js
-- npm: browserify
+- browserify - npm install -g browserify
-- npm: gulp
+- gulp - npm install -g gulp
-- python (Used for node-bcrypt) - Check
+- python (Used for node-bcrypt)

 ## Installation
 First create a file 'app-vars.js' in the root and enter your mysql password.
 Next, run the following commands